sehmon/sehmon/README.md

 Sehmon Burnam
 =======
 This is the repo for my personal website.
-Built with HTML&CSS, this is the first webiste I ever built.
+Built with HTML&CSS, this is the first webiste I've ever built.